 Also referred to as APR, this is the percentage of the borrowed amount that the lender charges you for borrowing.

 Most times interest rates are fixed, meaning they do not change throughout the life of the loan.
 Variable or Adjustable interest rates can rise or fall based on market standards.

-A secured loan is one that you have guaranteed to the lender by putting up your assets, or collateral.
+A secured loan is one that you have assured to the lender by putting up your assets, or collateral.
 If the loan is not repaid, the lender gets to take your collateral.

 An unsecured loan is not backed by anything and often times based solely on credit history.
 Lenders have to take a risk in making unsecured loans, which means the interest rates are often higher, and the application and vetting process more in depth.

 The term of a loan is the maximum amount of time a borrower has to repay the loan.
 This can range from days or weeks (payday loans) to decades (mortgages and student loans) and is established before the loan is agreed upon.